 The extensive experience among this legal contingent serves as the cornerstone of our firm’s commitment to making sure that each and every case is deemed of the utmost importance.
 That strategy has resulted in a very favorable record for our clients when it comes to jury verdicts.

 If you are facing charges such as grand larceny, or related violations, it it highly recommended that you work with a licensed criminal defense lawyer who has experience in courtroom litigation.
 Contact The Brown Firm PLLC immediately in order to get the best results possible.

 We believe in educating our clients so that they can make a well informed decision on legal representation.
-Our firm offers free initial consultations by phone or at our office location.
-Contact us today to set up your free consultation.
+Our firm offers initial consultations by phone or at our office location.
+Contact us today to set up your legal consultation.